Club Puebla: 21st century

-Puebla obtained only 20 points in the Winter 1999 tournament, and José Mari Bakero was replaced by Mario Carrillo as coach.
-In the summer of 2000, Miguel Mejia Barón took over as head coach, and the club qualified for quarter-finals, after beating Atlas 5–1, where they lost 9–0 on aggregate to Toluca.
-They again reached the quarter-finals the following season, where they beat Tigres UANL 5–3.
+Puebla obtained only 20 points in the Verano 1999 tournament, and José Mari Bakero was replaced by Mario Carrillo as coach.
+In the summer of 2000, Miguel Mejia Barón took over as head coach, and the club qualified for quarter-finals, after beating Atlas 5–1, when they lost 9–0 on aggregate to Toluca.
+They again reached the quarter-finals the following season, where they beat Tigres 5–3.
 In the semi-finals against Santos Laguna, Puebla won a dramatic first leg 5–4.
 The second leg finished 2–1 to Santos, with Puebla being knocked out due to their inferior league-standing.

 In 2004, with 115 points in 110 matches in over 3 years, the club's percentage was 1.0454.
-Having finished bottom of the division Puebla were relegated for only the second time.
-In the Primera A league tournament, Puebla started with a new board of directors, and Emilio Maurer named Jorge Aravena as head coach.
-Puebla finished the season third, with 33 points, and faced Chivas Coras in the end of season tournament.
-After defeating Chivas Coros, they drew with Santos Laguna, but advanced, thanks to a superior league finish.
+Having finished bottom of the division, Puebla was relegated for the third time.
+In the Primera División 'A' tournament, Puebla started with a new board of directors, and Emilio Maurer named Jorge Aravena as head coach.
+Puebla finished the season in 3rd place, with 33 points, and faced Chivas Coras in the end of season tournament.
+After defeating Chivas Coras, they drew with Santos Laguna, but advanced, thanks to a superior league finish.
 In the final, Puebla met Cruz Azul Oaxaca, who had finished top of the table.
-After drawing the first match 1–1, Puebla won the second leg, in Oaxaca, 1–0, giving them the 2005 Primera A title.
+After drawing the first match 1–1, Puebla won the second leg, in the city of Oaxaca, 1–0, giving them the 2005 Primera A title.
 Jorge Aravena resigned as head coach, and was succeeded by Paul Moreno.

-At the start of the Clausura 2006, once again Puebla fell victim to poor administration errors.
+At the start of the Clausura 2006, once again Puebla fell victim to very poor administration errors.
 First, they let go of Eudalio Arriaga and brought Leandro Alvez and Carlos María Morales.
 Second, they changed coaches, provoking the club to fall into last place with 14 points.
 When they played the promotion match, they brought in as head coach César Luis Menotti, who took the club to Argentina for a short pre-season action and later they named César Luis Menotti as coach.
 With all this going on, when the day came to face Querétaro, the club was not at 100% and fell in the first match 1–2 in the Estadio Cuauhtémoc and 3–0 in the Estadio La Corregidora.